jisotalo/ads-client/README.md

 * [WireShark](https://www.wireshark.org/)

 # Project status
 This is version 2.0 branch of the project.

+The target of 2.0 is to rewrite evertyhing in Typescript.
+During the development some features are added, caching is optimized and everything is checked for possible improvements.

-**This branch is not ready for production use!**
+**This branch is not ready for production use!
+It might have bugs and missing features.**

+### Probably working features
+- `readSymbol()` and `writeSymbol()`
+- `subscribe()` and `unsubscribe()`
+- `readRaw()` and `writeRaw()`
+- Reading and caching symbols
+- Reading and caching data types
+- PLC connection internals (symbol version etc.)
+- Reading device info and state
 # License

 Licensed under [MIT License](http://www.opensource.org/licenses/MIT) so commercial use is possible.